Thursday, November 25, 2010

 Let me say that there are far more two-footed “dangers”

-we should be concerned with, particularly
+we should be concerned with, particularly those who

 cell-talk and drive.